Samir4569/Airbnb_analysis/README.md

 # Airbnb analysis: Project Overview

-* Analyzed neighborhood trends in Seattle, focusing on availability, prices, and visitor behaviors.
-* Preprocessed the data by converting date formats, handling missing values, and encoding availability.
-* Analyzed the impact of new visitors on availability and identified key months for visitor influx.
-* Created a neighborhood sentiment analysis based on visitor reviews using text processing and vectorization.
-* Extracted the most frequent keywords associated with each neighborhood's reviews.
+I analyzed neighborhood trends in Seattle, focusing on availability, prices, and visitor behaviors.
+The data was preprocessed by converting date formats, handling missing values, and encoding availability.
+I examined how new visitors impact availability and identified key months with high visitor influx.
+Additionally, I performed sentiment analysis on visitor reviews to extract the most frequent keywords associated with each neighborhood.

 ## Code and Resources Used
 **Python Version:** 3.7